mwoi/emp_discordDucks/README.md

 ## Tests Performed
  - We create 7 arrays of consecutive ascending numbers 1 to n, with n = 100, 500, 10,000, 1,000,000, 10,000,000, 25,000,000, and 50,000,000 respectively.
 For example, one array is 1, 2, 3...
 98, 99, 100.
  - For each array, we choose 100 random items in the array, and time how long binary search and linear search take to find each chosen item.
 We calculate the average, min, and max of these times.
 We also search for the last item and time this.
 This gives us the worst-case scenario for each algorithm for each array size.
-    - These calculated values represent *how* fast binary search and linear search were at searching the array.
+    - These calculated values represent *how* fast binary search and linear search were at searching the array, both randomly and in worst-case scenario.
-    - Although it's not going to be exactly accurate, the "max" value will roughly show the worst case scenario.

 ## Results